-The organisation should regularly review and continually improve its systems.
+The organisation should regularly review and seek to continually improve its systems.
 This leads to the development of continuous improvement strategies within the organisation.

+Scope:

-Scope: The organisation regularly reviews its OHSW, rehabilitation and claims management systems, in consultation with its employees or their representatives, with the objective of improving overall performance.
+The organisation regularly reviews its WHS, rehabilitation and claims management systems, in consultation with its employees or their representatives, with the objective of maintaining and where possible improving overall performance.